LucidtechAI/las-docs/reference/restapi/README.md

 - Added datasetId query parameter to GET /documents
 - Fixed bug preventing completion config in /workflows to be executed in some situations
 - Added datasetId to PATCH /documents/:id
+- Fixed error in JSON schema for /datasets, numDocuments -> numberOfDocuments

 ### 2021-06-25